 At Street Level

-I’m interested in the psychology of these ambient encounters, the sense of affirmation when we recognize ourselves in a stranger’s gesture.
-The world changes and keeps on changing but we put on our coats and go out everyday, walking purposefully forward in our small modest lives.
+I’m interested in the psychology of these encounters and the sense of affirmation that we experience when we recognize ourselves in a stranger’s gesture.